overlookmotel/sequelize-hierarchy/README.md

 ## TODO

-* Create more efficient function for bulkCreate (+ alter sequelize bulkCreate to do single multi-row insertion?)
+* Create more efficient function for bulkCreate (+ alter sequelize bulkCreate to do single multi-row insertion?).
+Would not affect API or behaviour, just improve performance.

 ## Known issues